Staking smart contract

 fn staking_position(&self, addr: &ManagedAddress) -> SingleValueMapper<BigUint>;

-In pure Rust terms, this is a method of our contract trait, with one argument, that returns a SingleValueMapper<BigUint>
+In Rust terms, this is a method of our contract trait, with one argument, that returns a SingleValueMapper<BigUint>

 So then, why save the mapper in a variable?